Epic removes 'overpowered' Infinity Blade from 'Fortnite'

 Grateful to Epic for admitting they messed up.
 Wonderful news.

-Just yesterday, Epic said it was planned changes for the Infinity Blade in an upcoming Fortnite patch, but it seems to have changed course after removing the weapon entirely.
+Just yesterday, Epic said it was planning changes for the Infinity Blade in an upcoming Fortnite patch, but it seems to have changed course after removing the weapon entirely.
 It's rethinking its approach to mythic items, and had promised more details next week over "our competitive philosophy when it comes to new items, updates and seasons."